Updated: Jun 19

 Given IRC’s early socialist and communist ties and the fact that the IRC is one of the largest humanitarian research centers, I thought I was about to walk into an office that would be ready for the revolution!
 Unfortunately, that is not what I found...
 Some employees and volunteers knew what was up and were ready, others I think could have been persuaded.
 But the most status quo of them all were unfortunately in management positions.

 Since the time is always now for change and I was being personally and creatively stifled at so many levels, even through Human Resources...
 I inevitably quit.
 During a pandemic.

 I thought I had joined an international, evidence and human rights based organization with socialist and communist origins.
-As I came to find out, however, it was really just a nasty corporation--complete with a CEO who votes for war and “humanitarian intervention,” a board full of wall street and big pharma execs who don’t believe in universal programming, COVID policies denying employees hazard pay, weak employee rights and a vague Human Resources system that prioritizes the organization's interests.
+As I came to find out, however, it was really just a nasty corporation--complete with a CEO who votes for war and “humanitarian intervention,” and a board full of major financiers and pharmaceutical execs who don’t believe in universal programming.
+Collectively this resulted in COVID policies that denied employees hazard pay, weak employee rights and a vague Human Resources system that prioritizes the organization's interests.